RicardoGolac/gator-nexus/README.md

 We used code from Reactstrap to help build the front end of our website.

+## Initial Setup Notes

+1. Make sure to install all node modules
+2. From the root folder, run 'npm run dev' to run both frontend and backend at the same time

 ### Clone the project on to your local machine

 1. Navigate to a directory on your local machine to store the project